-The quickest and easiest way to share your finished project is to take some great photos with your smart phone to share with family, friends, and your social media followers.
+Taking awesome garage pictures is the quickest and easiest way to share your finished garage flooring project with family, friends, and your social media followers.

 Clean your garage and remove any clutter (ex: boxes, stored house items, items on the floor, etc.) Give your floor a good sweep to get rid of any leaves, footprints, or dust from the installation.

 Lighting is key!
 Know which way your garage faces and use the sunlight (or sunset) to your advantage.

 Take photos with and without your cars or motorcycle in the garage.